OBinna-Analyst/newloveworld/README.md

 - 👋 Hi, I’m @newloveworld
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python, tabula, power Bi, Excel
 - 💞️ I’m looking to collaborate on ...any project
 - 📫 How to reach me ...Okekeobinnav@gmail.com/07065139113